 - ReactOS “Lautus” theme looks, works and feels like Windows XP, so there are few concerns about transitioning users reluctant to change

 ReactOS is 32-bit, so all programs installed must not be 64-bit.
-ReactOS 0.4.x is at Windows NT 5.2 (Windows 2003 / XP), so programs requiring Windows NT 6.0 (Vista) or newer will likely not run.
+64-bit ReactOS is progressing and may be available in the future.
+ReactOS 0.4.x API level is Windows NT 5.2 (Windows 2003 / XP).
+Programs requiring Windows NT 6.0 (Vista) or newer will likely not run.
+Unfortunately Python newer than 3.4 does not work with ReactOS 0.4.x due to the Windows NT 5.2 API level.
 You might consider trying an older version of the program you want to install, that is still noted to work with Windows XP when using ReactOS.

-ReactOS 0.5.x is anticipated to have better NT 6.x (Windows Vista support).
+ReactOS 0.5.x is anticipated to have better NT 6.x API like Windows Vista.
 This is important as many programs, including open source programs, have left Windows NT 5.x unsupported and non-functional for their programs.